 Students also learn practice skills for those experiencing substance abuse and serious physical and mental health problems.
 Specialized practice skills include family systems and cognitive-behavioral, and psychodynamic methods, as well as macro practice skills relevant to communities and organizations, including human service management.

 Those skills, along with a master’s degree from Boston University’s School of Social Work, has translated to many productive and meaningful careers.
 Recent employment surveys tell us that our graduates are primarily employed in the fields of health, child welfare, and family services, and a number of our clinical MSW graduates maintain private practices.

 If you have any questions, please feel free to contact us at 617-353-3750 or by email at firstname.lastname@example.org.
 We look forward to hearing from you!

 The full-time program includes two years of study on the Charles River Campus in Boston.
 The foundation year typically comprises 27 semester credits in coursework and 6 in field education.
 The advanced-year program includes 24 semester credits in coursework and 8 in the field.
 To view sample full-time program plans, please visit Educational Program Plans.

 The School offers several extended, part-time programs, one on-campus and three off-campus, as well as an online program that accepts students three times a year.
+Students earn 65 credits, including participating in field internship(s).
 Part-time students take two to three courses per semester and fulfill degree requirements in three years (plus summers) or four years (without summers).
 Options are:

 - The Charles River Boston Campus part-time MSW programs, offering dual degrees, specializations, and advanced standing options in clinical and macro practice.